A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model

 A configuration of a Cosserat rod of reference length $L$ on the plane is defined by a pair of vector-valued functions

-where $\B$ is a unit vector (Fig. $1$.A).
-As in \cite{Ant} we introduce also the unit vector $\A := - \E_{3}\times \B$, where $\E_{3}$ is the unit vector normal to the plane.
+where $\B$ is a unit vector.
+The curve $\R$ describes the midline of the rod, while $\B$ characterizes the orientation of its deformed cross sections (see Fig.\ref{1}A).
+As in \cite{Ant}, we introduce also the unit vector $\A := - \E_{3}\times \B$, where $\E_{3}$ is the unit vector normal to the plane.
 We then define the \emph{strain} variables $\nu$ and $\eta$ through the following decomposition along the moving orthonormal frame $\left\{\A ,\B \right\}$

 where the subscript $s$ is used to denote the partial derivative with respect to the space variable.
 The function $\nu=\nu(s,t)$ describes the \emph{stretch}, while $\eta=\eta(s,t)$ defines the \emph{shear} strain.
 Finally the \emph{bending} strain $\mu := \theta_{s}$ is obtained through the scalar valued function $\theta(s,t)$ defined by